dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 </TabItem>
 </Tabs>

-### 3. Run the app
+### 2. Run the app

-Next, let's create some tables in your database by running a schema migration:
+Next, let's perform a schema migration to create tables for your app in your database:

    ```bash
 npx dbos migrate